 Central Railway to penalise litter bugs

 Mumbai's Central Railways plans to penalise commuters for littering or spitting on railway premises, like Western Railways.
 1,891 commuters have been booked so far by the Central Railway this year which is nearly 35% more than the previous year.
 The Railways also plan to impose a fine of Rs.100-500 for spoiling the aesthetics of railway premises.
 Passengers are requested to cooperate in this drive.

 Liquor smuggled from Goa, seized on highway

 Indian made foreign liquor, worth Rs.23.77 lakh was seized in Raigad district along the Mumbai-Goa highway by the excise department.
 The tempo carrying the liquor bottles was intercepted at Vadkhal naka and the driver was arrested.
 The liquor, manufactured in Goa, was meant for sale in that state only and was being illegally brought into Mumbai.
 The tempo transporting the alcohol was also seized.

 Locate amenities at railway stations through mobile-app

+Western Railways is in the process of launching a first-of-its-kind mobile app to help commuters locate passenger facilities at stations.
+Passengers will be able to locate toilets, parking lots, restrooms via the mobile app.
 Commuters will also be available to locate the nearest police station and hospital through this application which will soon be available for download on the Google Play Store.